News / Analysis

 Chinese indices are led down this morning by the Shenzhen Composite’s 1.6% drop, the Hang Seng trailing at 0.24%.
-The Nikkei is up a per cent and a half, alongside Australia’s S&P/ASX and NZ’s DJ, after the BoJ maintained its -0.1% interest rate and its belief that the economy will improve after the world emerges from COVID-related turmoil.
+The Nikkei is up a per cent and a half, alongside Australia’s S&P/ASX and NZ’s DJ, after the BoJ maintained its -0.1% The cost of accessing money not owned. rate and its belief that the economy will improve after the world emerges from COVID-related turmoil.

 Consumer confidence in Australia remained level at -6.1%.